Should airlines charge a change fee even if they can resell the seat?

 Virgin’s “guest services commitment” promises the airline is “constantly striving to give you the kind of Virgin America experience you came to us for in the first place.”
 I can’t believe that an airline is so steadfast in a policy that it can’t work with a customer.

-Vacationing is supposed to be relaxing and enjoyable and sometimes plans change, which I understand.
+Vacationing is supposed to be relaxing and enjoyable, and I understand that plans sometimes change.
 What I don’t understand is that when things do change, why an organization like Virgin America has to make it stressful and inconvenient on their customer’s pocketbook. — Bret Bickar, Alameda, Calif.

 But Virgin America is doing what other airlines also do, and have been doing for a long time, and I don’t have the room for the argument in this column.

-Here’s what struck me about your case: You used a travel agent to make your booking, and if you did, then your itinerary should have been connected.
-That means Virgin America should have known about your change and would have put you on the next flight at no cost to you.
+Here’s what struck me about your case.
+If you used a travel agent to make your booking, they should have connected your itinerary.
+That means Virgin America should have known about your change.
+They would have put you on the next flight at no cost to you.

-(Actually, that’s one of the reasons you use a travel agent; they can ensure your itineraries are connected, preventing you from being stuck in an airport with no way to get home.)
+Actually, that’s one of the reasons to use a travel agent.
+They can ensure your itineraries are connected.
+It will prevent you from being stuck in an airport with no way to get home.

-Your travel agent should have told you that your Los Angeles to San Francisco flight was taken care of.
+Your travel agent should have informed you that they took care of your Los Angeles to San Francisco flight.
 When you called Virgin America, the representative you spoke with should have also seen that you were flying in from Tahiti.
-But somehow, these flights were not connected.
+However, the travel agent did not connect these flights.
+(Related: My flight was canceled.
+Can I get a refund on the change fees?)

 This is a common problem with do-it-yourself travel agents.
-They buy several legs of a flight separately, assuming that they’ll be taken care of when something goes wrong.
-But they aren’t.
-You’re considered no-shows when the flight is delayed or canceled and are forced to pay for a new one-way ticket to reach your destination.
+They purchase several legs of a flight separately, assuming that someone will take care of them when something goes wrong.
+However, this is not the case.
+If the flight is delayed or canceled, the airline considers you a no-show.
+You must then pay for a new one-way ticket to reach your destination.
+(Here’s how to use your airline flight credit.)

 I asked Virgin America to look into your itinerary.
 It refunded your change fee and allowed you to fly one day later at no extra cost.